codegaze/codegaze.github.io/_posts/2016-04-25-first-steps-with-facebooks-instant-articles.md

 ---
 layout: post
-title: First steps with Facebook's Instant Articles
+title: First Steps With Facebook's Instant Articles
 description: First steps with Facebook's Instant Articles and things I dealt with
 post_description: And things I dealt with.
 categories: Coding